 How to polar align an equatorial mount

-Basically it amounts to setting the latitude on the mount to your current latitude (where you are using your telescope) and then rotating the mount on its azimuth axis so that it points true north (vs magnetic north).
+It amounts to setting the latitude on the mount to your current latitude (where you are using your telescope) and then rotating the mount on its azimuth axis so that it points true north (vs magnetic north).
 If you are in the northern hemisphere, find the star Polaris and line up the RA axis with it.
-It needs to be more accurate if you intend on doing astrophotography.
+It needs to be more accurate if you intend to do astrophotography.

 This video explains how to polar align a German equatorial mount in the northern hemisphere with the help of the Polar Finder app …